-Glenn Gould performs Beethoven’s Piano Sonata No. 17 in D minor, Op.
-31, No. 2, also known as “The Tempest” (or Der Sturm in his native German).
+One of the most famous and celebrated pianists of the 20th century, Glenn Gould performs Beethoven’s Piano Sonata No. 17 in D minor, Op.
+31, No. 2, also known as “The Tempest” (or Der Sturm in German).
 This performance was recorded in the Canadian classical music television series “Music For a Sunday Afternoon”, originally broadcast on March 19, 1967, marking 140 years after the composer’s death.

 Ludwig van Beethoven’s Piano Sonata No. 17

 Beethoven holds a key role in the transformation and evolution of the sonata form.
 Even if he maintains the characteristics initially set by his predecessors, Haydn and Mozart, Beethoven imposes on the sonata his strong personality creating a new, impressive, form of art, in which his own life, with its joys and sorrows, is projected.

 With Beethoven, the musical theme acquires remarkable proportions, of such strength, that it imposes itself over the listener’s attention and memory.
 As the French composer, Vincent d’ Indy once said, with Beethoven, the musical theme turns into a concept that spreads throughout the whole work making it easily recognizable even if harmonic, modal or tonal aspects change.

 The fundamental principle of the organization of the Beethoven piano sonata is tonality.
 We can say that Beethoven perceived tonality as the key to any composition since it leads to a true understanding of the musical form.